Brown 'no longer a Buc' after walk-off

 "That is the end of the story, Let's talk about the guys who went out there and won the game."

-Arians later told Fox Sports that he twice told Brown to enter the game and the 12-year veteran refused, so Arians told him to "get out".
+Arians later told Fox Sports that he twice instructed Brown to enter the game and the 12-year veteran refused, so Arians told him to "get out".

 The Bucs, who were trailing 24-10 at the time of Brown's walk-off, triumphed after quarterback Tom Brady led a game-winning drive in the final minute.
 The victory moved them to 12-4 for the season - they have already qualified for the play-offs as NFC South winners.